Quick Answer

 - Burst pipe: Shut off your main water supply valve

-- Sump pump failure: Check if it's unplugged or tripped a breaker; consider a battery backup pump
+- Sump pump failure: Check if it's unplugged or tripped a breaker

 - Sewage backup: Don't use any drains or toilets — call a professional immediately